wkoszek/me/source/blog/2012-05-14-funny_mistake.md

 	}

-So this is an example of necessarily the smartest thing, but since the surounding code wasn't trivial, this is the fastest way I could solve the problem.
+So this is an example of necessarily the smartest thing, but since the surrounding code wasn't trivial, this is the fastest way I could solve the problem.
 Randomness almost always helps -- if you need ugly and incredibly dark solution that, of course, will produce darker result, use randomness.
 Now: this is not as evil as you may think.
 I just produce files with known